qudou/xmlplus/README.md

 }).startup("//xp/Index");
 ```

-Now assume that there is a file containing the above content, the name is `index.js`, then you can execute the command `node index` in the Node.js environment to run the above template example.
+Having created a file containing the above content. you can execute `node index` to run the above template example.

-In addition, please note that a comment at the beginning of the sample.
-Through the comment content, you can locate the software package `demo/docs/02-templete/01/` to get the source code.
-The `02` in the comment is the chapter order, `01` is the name of the directory containing the sample.
-The following example contains a similar comment, which is consistent with the content here.
+In addition, please note that a comment line at the beginning of the sample.
+The line indicate that the current sample code is located at `demo/docs/02-templete/01/`.
+The `02` here is the chapter order and the `01` is the name of the folder containing the sample.

 ### Browser-side based